quackextractor/ag-auto-accept-quack/README.md

 It searches for buttons with text content matching `Accept`, `Run`, `Always Allow`, or `Allow` and automatically clicks them.
 It also clicks "Expand all" spans to reveal hidden agent steps.

 ---
-> [!NOTE]
-> **Open VSX Verification**: The extension may show an "unverified" warning on Open VSX until the `quackextractor` namespace is officially claimed.
-This does not affect functionality.

 ### Option 1: Install from Open VSX (Recommended for Autoupdate)